Frequently Asked Questions (FAQ)

 How many jobs have you had?

 Last count?
-24. From grounds keeper to professor.
+28. From groundskeeper to professor.

 How did you become a falconer?